faakit/CSunPosition/README.md

 ## React + Vite page

-The sun image follows a second grade funtion and adapts its path depending o the size of the screen.
+The sun image follows a second grade funtion and adapts its path depending on the size of the screen.

 The information of time comes from the socket subscription.